fegran/GoMUSEvPSFex/README.md

 [x] Base code to create the CMDs of the field.

-[x] Base information to change scripts to the user preferences.
+[x] Basic information to change scripts to the user preferences.

 ## Future ideas